telstra/MessagingAPI-SDK-python/README.md

 ### Delete Subscription

+Delete the current subscription.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/deleteSubscription>.

 The function `tls.messaging.subscription.delete` can be used to delete the current